ankit61d/PySer/README.md

 Below are improvements which can be worked upon:
 1. It does not support data types like list, tuple, set in the dict.
 2. It does not support nested dict.
-3. While deserializer does a better job at reading input because it uses generator to  calls bytes in memory one at a time.
+3. Deserializer does a better job at reading input because it uses generator to  calls bytes in memory one at a time.
 Serializer's ability to handle large files and save space can certainly be improved.